meooow25/samsort/HOWTO.md

 >
 > Avoid `Data.List`'s `sort` and `sortBy` when a large number of elements need
 > to be fully sorted and performance is a concern.
 Sorting lists is quite
-> inefficient.
-Put the elements in a mutable array and use this (or some other)
+> inefficient compared to sorting a mutable array in place.
-> sorting library instead.

 ## Sorting `Int`s

-Converting to a `MutableArray#` and sorting, as explained in the above section, should cover the majority of use cases.
-However, sometimes it is not the best option.
-For instance, we may be storing `Int`s in an unboxed array for efficiency.
-Having to pull them out and box them for sorting does not sound good.
+Converting to a `MutableArray#` and sorting, as shown in the above section, should cover the majority of use cases.
+If we are dealing with unboxed data however, we can do better.
+We may be storing `Int`s in an unboxed array for efficiency, but pulling them out and boxing them for sorting would ruin that efficiency.

-The second function provided by this library is
+This is where we can use the second function from this library.

 ```hs
 sortIntArrayBy